Landscape Programs and Events

 This commemorative award is to honor Natalie Belmonte, a longtime resident of the City of Pembroke Pines who lost her life much too soon.
 This award will help capture the beauty of butterflies and in the same spirit, remind us all of the true essence of Natalie, who had a love of gardening and butterflies.

-To promote quality landscaping within Pembroke Pines, the City invites you to enter our annual Natalie Belmonte Great Yards Award contest.
-Interested homeowners/multi-family owners may enter their properties for award consideration or nominate a resident's property (with their consent).
-Residents must submit as separate application for each nomination along with up to 10 color photos (or cd) that reflect how their property meets the goals of the award.
+To promote quality landscaping within Pembroke Pines, the City invites you to enter our annual Natalie Belmonte Great Yards Award Opens a New Window. contest.
+Interested property owners may enter their properties for award consideration or nominate a property (with their consent).
+A separate application should be submitted for each nomination along with up to 10 color photos (or cd) that reflect how their property meets the goals of the award.

-A yard, balcony or HOA common area can entered and will be judged on the five components below.
+A yard, balcony, school, commercial property or HOA common area can entered and will be judged on the five components below.
 Each component will be worth 20 points.
 These areas will be added together to reach the final score for the property.
 The highest score per district will win the award.
 All entries must attain a minimum score of 70 to be eligible for an award.
 There will be one award for each Commission district and one overall winner.

-Judging will be performed by the City's landscape advisory board, and their decision shall be final.
+Judging will be performed by the City's Environmental Advisory Board (EAB), and their decision shall be final.
 Awards will be presented at a City Commission Meeting by the Mayor and City Commission in the month of May, in the spirit of Mother’s Day and to honor Natalie Belmonte on her birthday month.
-Click here to see pictures from the 2015 NBGYA Winners.

 The five scoring components for each property are: